dermotte/itec-webpage-mlux/courses/intro-cg-ss22.md

 ## Final Project
 Please prepare your final project until **June 23, 2022**.
 Goal of the final project is to apply what you learned in the lecture in a practical way.
 Basic idea is to model a scene in Blender and render it.
 However, if this does not challenge you enough, then pick a topic and a challenge in the field of computer graphics, and get creative with a tool of your choice.
 This can for instance be a 3D game, a demo in a game engine, or a extensive dive into shader programming.

-For the presentation on June 23, 2022 make sure you can
+For the presentation (max duration 3 minutes) on June 23, 2022 make sure you can

 1. show your result,
 2. outline your work (contribution), and